Manmatha’s Five Arrows and the Five Bhakti Rasas: Symbolism, Practice, and Dharmic Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What do Manmatha's five flower-arrows symbolize?
+What do Manmatha’s five arrows symbolize in this article?